RADAR-X: An Interactive Mixed Initiative Planning Interface Pairing Contrastive Explanations and Revised Plan

-A case for explanation arises when the specified foil (1) cannot be part of a (valid) plan in $\robot$ or (2) is sub-optimal or costlier than the optimal plan suggested by the system.
-We consider the former case and, further, allow users to raise additional foils after each explanation thereby making the explanation a multi-step procedure.
-If $\hat{\Pi}$ is the set of alternate foils raised by the human, the objective of minimally complete explanation, in our setting, is to start from $\human$ and reach a goal state $\widehat{\mathcal{M}}$ where no foil in $\hat{\Pi}$ can result in a (valid) plan in $\widehat{\mathcal{M}}$ (using a subset of the model differences, which we denote by $\mathcal{E}$, between $\human$ and $\robot$).
-Formally, a minimally contrastive explanation can be expressed as follows.
+A case for explanation arises when the specified foil (1) cannot be part of a (valid) plan in $\robot$ or (2) is part of a plan but that plan is sub-optimal or costlier than the optimal plan suggested by the system.
+Thus, the explanation here has to update the human model so they can correctly evaluate the set of plans in question. \begin{defn} Given the models $\human$, $\robot$, and a set of plans expected by the human $\hat{\Pi}^H$, a set of model updates $\mathcal{E}^{con}$ is said to be a {\em Minimally Contrastive Explanation (MCrE)}, if